uboslinux/ubos-docs/sphinx/developers/tips-and-tricks.rst

   .. code-block:: none

-     > sudo pacman -U --noconfirm /home/joe/path/to/your/package.pkg.xz
+     % sudo pacman -U --noconfirm /home/joe/path/to/your/package.pkg.xz

-* Create a site with the hostname you picked, in the container that runs your app.
+* Create a :term:`Site` with the hostname you picked, in the container that runs your :term:`App`.
   In the container:

   .. code-block:: none

-     > sudo ubos-admin createsite
+     % sudo ubos-admin createsite

   Specify the test host you picked above, and the name of your package.

-* Use a browser on your host to access your app, e.g. at ``http://testhost/``.
+* Use a browser on your host to access your :term:`App`, e.g. at ``http://testhost/``.

-* When you make changes to your package on the host, update that installed app in the container by repackaging, and deploying.
+* When you make changes to your package on the host, update that installed :term:`App` in the container by repackaging, and deploying.
 On the host:

   .. code-block:: none

-     > makepkg -f
+     % makepkg -f

   In the container:

   .. code-block:: none

-     > sudo ubos-admin update --pkg /home/joe/path/to/your/package.pkg.xz
+     % sudo ubos-admin update --pkg /home/joe/path/to/your/package.pkg.xz

   Alternatively, you can use ``ubos-push`` if you set up ssh access for the ``shepherd`` account in the container.
 Then, on the host:

   .. code-block:: none

-     > ubos-push -h testhost package.pkg.xz
+     % ubos-push -h testhost package.pkg.xz

 Quickly setting up a shepherd account in a UBOS container
 ---------------------------------------------------------